Freezing transition and moments of moments of the Riemann zeta function: Introduction

-For $\b = 1$, one can obtain an asymptotic formula for $\MoM_T(2,1)$ as $T \rightarrow \infty$ by using the work of Bettin on the shifted second moment of zeta with unbounded shifts \cite{BettinUS} for example.
-Similar techniques can also establish an asymptotic for $\MoM(2,2)$ unconditionally– one would just need to work a bit to obtain uniformity over shifts of size $(\log T)^\t$.
-In fact, asymptotics for $\MoM_T(2,1)$ and $\MoM_T(2,2)$ are straightforward consequences of Theorems \ref{thm:twisted2nd} and \ref{thm:twisted4th} respectively– refer to section \ref{sec:twistedMoments}.
-However, both of these asymptotics do not address the particularly interesting critical case $\b = 1/\sqrt{2}$.
-To handle non-integer values of $\b$, we use a principal pioneered in \cite{HRS} and \cite{RS-EC}: if one can asymptotically evaluate the twisted $2k^{\text{th}}$ moment of a family of $L$-functions for some $k > 0$, then one can obtain upper bounds of the correct order for the $2\b^{\text{th}}$ moment in that family when $\b \leq k$ as well as sharp lower bounds for for all $\b \geq 0$.
+To unconditionally obtain upper bounds for $\MoM_T(2,\b)$ when $\b$ is not an integer, we will use a principle pioneered in works of Heap, Radziwiłł, and Soundararajan \cite{HRS} and Radziwiłł and Soundararajan \cite{RS-EC}; to obtain lower bounds we will use a principle in the works of Heap and Soundararajan \cite{HS} and Radziwiłł and Soundararajan \cite{RS-LB}.
+Overall, these works demonstrate that if one can asymptotically evaluate the twisted $2k^{\text{th}}$ moment of a family of $L$-functions for some $k > 0$, then one can obtain upper bounds of the correct order for the $2\b^{\text{th}}$ moment in that family when $\b \leq k$ as well as sharp lower bounds for for all $\b \geq 0$.
 This method has been used to give conjecturally sharp upper and lower bounds for moments of several families of $L$-functions; see \cite{Curran, HRS, HS, RS-LB, RS-EC} for example.

 The first task of this paper will be to establish the corresponding twisted second and fourth moment formulae with shifts of order $(\log T)^\t$.
 The second moment can be handled using a slight modification of the techniques used in Young's proof of Levinson's theorem \cite{YoungSL}, and the fourth moment will follow from some minor modifications to the work of Hughes and Young on the twisted fourth moment \cite{HYTwisted4}.
-With these formulae in hand, we may then follow the principal of \cite{HRS} and \cite{RS-EC} to establish sharp upper bounds for $\MoM_T(2,\b)$ for all $\b \leq 1$, and lower bounds for all $\b \geq 0$.
+With these formulae in hand, we may then follow the principle of \cite{HRS} and \cite{RS-EC} to establish sharp upper bounds for $\MoM_T(2,\b)$ for all $\b \leq 1$, and lower bounds for all $\b \geq 0$.

 \begin{theorem} Let $-1 < \theta \leq 0$.
 If $0 \leq \beta < 1/\sqrt{2}$ then

 For $1/\sqrt{2} < \b \leq 1$

 and for $\b = 1/\sqrt{2}$